rudyjm3/lswebhomework3/README.md

 ```

-My name is:
+My name is: Rudolph Mims

-I like to:
+I like to: Design Websites and do graphic design

-I'm learning:
+I'm learning: Filling in the blankets on HTML, CSS that I don't know.
+Will be learning Java Script soon.

 ```